 We will only take 500 applications for the next round of 10 classes.
 A maximum of five (5) applications per agency may be submitted.
 Applicants will be scheduled for classes based on a specific class mix.

 What if POST receives too many applications?

 If POST receives more than 500 applications, we will engage an alternate selection plan which will employ a fair and equitable way to reduce the number of applications per agency.

 How do I obtain an EDI application?

 EDI applications may be found at EDI Access Application (doc).
 Agencies may fax completed EDI applications to POST at the number indicated on the EDI application.

 How do I log into EDI?

 The EDI system is secure and is entered via a login name and password.
 Users must register in advance to receive permission to enter or view data since it is linked to the Peace Officer Database.
 If access was not previously applied for, you will need to complete the EDI Access Application (doc).
 Be advised that it takes time to be granted access.
-Registered users that are unable to enter the system, forgot their passwords, or are having difficulty navigating the system, should contact Kathy Pope at (916) 227-4807.
+Registered users that are unable to enter the system, forgot their passwords, or are having difficulty navigating the system, should contact our EDI Team at (916) 227-4858 or (916) 227-8686.

 What are some common problems with submitting an application through EDI?

 There are several possible reasons that an applicant may be listed as ineligible.
 The following are some situations and recommendations: